-- Inform, as soon as possible, the child's form teacher and Head of Pre-Prep. - o The parent must be informed, about a minor accident, by the form teacher that day.

-- The Head of Pre-Prep must be informed of all Accident Book entries so that she is fully aware of the circumstances when she speaks with the child's parents. - 20.5 The School Nurses can be called to Bevendean to attend to a child at any time if they are required. - 20.6 There is a supply of first aid resources including a portable defibrillator and an emergency allergy kit, in a designated marked bag, taken to the Paddock, along with a spare asthma inhaler, with each class. - 20.7 There is a designated room for use with a child who has been taken unwell; this is usually an interim measure whilst awaiting a parent. - 20.8 In all cases of children being unwell at school, the parent is contacted and care provided for the child until his/her parent arrives.
+- o Inform, as soon as possible, the child's form teacher including what happened and at what time, action taken and the child's current condition and whether it is improving or deteriorating. - The parent must be informed about a minor accident, by the form teacher that day and sign the report form. - The Head of Pre-Prep must be informed of all Accident folder entries so that she is fully aware of the circumstances when she speaks with the child's parents. - 20.5 The School Nurses can be called to Bevendean to attend to a child at any time if they are required. - 20.6 There is a supply of first aid resources including a portable defibrillator and an emergency allergy kit, in a designated marked bag, taken to the Paddock, along with a spare asthma inhaler, with each class. - 20.7 There is a designated room for use with a child who has been taken unwell; this is usually an interim measure whilst awaiting a parent. - 20.8 In all cases of children being unwell at school, the parent is contacted and care provided for the child until his/her parent arrives.
 In the event of not being able to contact a parent, we will endeavour to call one of the emergency contacts.
 If the child needs medical attention more quickly than the parent is able arrive, the School Nurse will be called, a Doctor from the Oxshott Medical Practice next door or an ambulance depending on the severity of the problem.
 If the child needs to be taken to a local hospital, we will do so, taking the relevant medical history and contact numbers. - 20.9 Contents of first aid bags and cupboards are regularly checked for availability of stock.
 This is the responsibility of each class teacher for the stock within the classrooms and the Playground Supervisor for the box for the playground.
 Supplies are regularly replenished where necessary via a central stock controlled by the Health and Safety Officer.
-The Head of EYFS oversees this task. - 20.10 For all school trips off site, at least one person with a current paediatric first aid qualification will attend when EYFS children are present.
+The Head of EYFS oversees this task. - 20.10 For all school trips off site, at least one person with a current paediatric first aid qualification will attend when EYFS children are present. - 20.11 For a more serious accident involving a visit to hospital or further treatment, a Danes Hill Accident Report Form must be completed.